exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

     | otherwise = year `mod` 4 == 0
   ```

-  This strategy tries to avoid depending on the order of evaluating guards, but
+  This strategy tries to avoid to depend on the order of evaluating guards, but
-  checks the same multiple times.
+  checks the predicate multiple times.
 Perhaps here it is better to revert to
   if-then-else, or split the guards into one per predicate, or use some other
   solution strategy.